 Whether you’re beginning at Altenahr, Bad Bodensdorf or one of the villages in between, you can arrive by direct train from Bonn or Cologne (written Köln in German).

 The train departs every hour and stops at most villages in the Ahr Valley, so if you’re more keen on the wining, and less so on the hiking, you can easily chop and change your plans without having to rush about to catch the train.
 The trip takes around 1 hour depending on where you start and end.
-Check the schedule and buy tickets here or at the station.
+Check rates and timetables here.

 Otherwise, it’s also possible to travel through the Ahr Valley by car or bicycle.